SBCConnect/documentation/docs/pages/typical-call-flow-inbound-access4.md

 > Because SBC Connect is connected to multiple providers, you'll need to select the inbound call flow relivant to your call flow.
 More examples can be found: 🌐 [Here](typical-call-flows.md)

+### Notes on Access 4
+Because the Access 4 SIP trunk is internet authenticated, then there is an additional *401 Unauthorized* in the SIP ladder that isn't nromally present in other providers, for example AAPT.
+This is normal and a second INVITE is used to authenticate the call.

 ````mermaid
 sequenceDiagram
     participant C as Customer <br> A-Party